Terms & Conditions

 - The parties shall agree in writing on a fixed "Pegged Baseline" for Conversion Rate and/or RPV during the Onboarding Phase (e.g. based on the first 30 days of stable tracking).

-- If the agreed uplift target against the Pegged Baseline is not met, Performance Fees remain at £0.
+- If the agreed uplift target against the Pegged Baseline is not met during the Performance Gateway, fees for that period remain at £0.

-- Payment method: Stripe for cards and wallets and GoCardless for UK direct debit and BACS.
+- Payment method: Stripe for cards and wallets.
+Bank transfer is available by written agreement or on request.
 VAT is added where applicable.
-Raise disputes within 14 days of invoice.
+Raise disputes within 30 days of invoice.

-- Verification: you will grant reasonable read only access to GA4 and, if requested, short CSV extracts to verify calculations.
+- Verification: you will grant reasonable read only access to GA4 and, if requested, short CSV extracts to verify uplift calculations and the Performance Gateway.

-First invoice after proof: where the Success Threshold is achieved during the Performance Gateway, the first invoice covers that successful Measurement Window in arrears.
+First invoice after proof: where the Success Threshold is achieved during the Performance Gateway, the first invoice covers that successful Measurement Window in arrears at the fixed fee for your selected tier.
 Thereafter invoicing is by Measurement Month.

 Fee Tiers are set out in Schedule 1 and are fixed at signature.
 Later website updates do not amend Schedule 1 without a signed addendum.